GWC-DCMB/curriculum-notebooks/paper/paper.md

 ## Course Content

-Our curriculum design consists of 27 modules that cover Jupyter notebook setup, Python coding fundamentals, use of essential data science packages including Pandas and numpy, basic statistical analyses, and plotting using seaborn and matplotlib (Figure 1) [@harris_array_2020; @waskom_seaborn_2021;
+Our curriculum design consists of 27 lessons broken up into 5 modules that cover Jupyter notebook setup, Python coding fundamentals, use of essential data science packages including Pandas and numpy, basic statistical analyses, and plotting using seaborn and matplotlib (Figure 1) [@harris_array_2020; @waskom_seaborn_2021;